moore3930/moore3930.github.io/index.md

 Before that, I got my M.Phil degree from EECS at Peking University (2015-2018).

-I persue the fundamental principles of human language through a spectrum of learning problems, with particular focus on structured prediction and text generation.
+[comment]: <> (I persue the fundamental principles of human language through a spectrum of learning problems, with particular focus on )

+[comment]: <> (structured prediction and text generation. )

-I derive probabilistic models guided by Bayesian perspectives, equipped with modern neural architectures, utilizing efficient inference, and grounded to linguistics and real-world scenarios.
+[comment]: <> (I derive probabilistic models guided by Bayesian perspectives, equipped with modern neural architectures, utilizing )

+[comment]: <> (efficient inference, and grounded to linguistics and real-world scenarios. )

 In terms of specific topics, I am interested in
 * NLP: Cross-lingual, Machine Translation, Natural Language Understanding.